rogermasclans/rogermasclans.github.io/index.md

-I'm a social researcher interested in firms and human behavior in business contexts.
+I research strategy and human behavior in business contexts.
+I focus on the frictions firms and humans encounter in developing innovations and on potential solutions.
+I draw from behavioral and economic sciences, I believe in randomized experiments, and develop my own software applications to collect data.

-I'm a PhD candidate in Business Administration---Strategy---at The Fuqua School of Business, Duke University.
-Before joining academia, I co-founded and run **[nowordlost](www.nowordlost.com)**, where we use software and machine learning to disrupt the translation industry.
+I'm a Ph.D. candidate in Business Administration---Strategy---at The Fuqua School of Business, Duke University.
+Before joining academia, I co-founded and ran **[nowordlost](www.nowordlost.com)**, where we use software and machine learning along with B2B ancient commercialization techniques to disrupt the translation industry.
 I've also worked 6 years in M&A, leading international projects in different industries.

 # Research
 **Judgment, Evaluative Schemas, and Entrepreneurial Idea Generation** [here](https://github.com/rogermasclans/rogermasclans.github.io/edit/main/index.md)